Saddam-tech/eth-wld-bridge/README.md

 - Node being down for no reason when webpage is available:​

 If bridge node is down for any reason (not in the monitoring state), the emergencyStop function should be called on the bridge contracts both on Ethereum and Worldland to prevent any user depositing funds into the contract.​

+- If coin/token is locked in the contract and is not minted/unlocked on the other chain:

+  a.
+Contract has extractLockedETH/extractLockedTokens functions that let the owner transfer the locked eth/tokens inside the contract to a different address.

 ### BridgeBase :